mrsky1001/eservice-demo-mobx/README.md

 # About eservice-demo-mobx
 ## v2.0.5
-The core of the frontend for microservices based on ReactJS+Mobx.
+Examples for use core of the frontend for microservices based on ReactJS+Mobx.

 ### Frontend
 Demo on https://omsueservice.github.io/eservice-demo-mobx/